exis9/VisiOS-API/README.md

 If you pass a key name and value, this will add that key to the memory storage, or update that key's value if it already exists.
 The memory storage is shared across all VisiOS apps and is cleared when the user closes the tab.

-(NOTE: Unlike `localStorage_set` and `appStorage_set`, `memStorage_set` simply stores values in a plane variable, so you don't have to serialize values using something like JSON.stringify)
+(NOTE: Unlike `localStorage_set` and `appStorage_set`, `memStorage_set` simply stores values in a plane variable, so you don't have to serialize the values using something like JSON.stringify)

 ```js
 VisiAPI('memStorage_set', {n:'test_key', v:'Wow!!'})